-Instructor / Postdoc Openings
+Instructor / Postdoc / Graduate student / Intern Openings

 Instructor in Applied Mathematics

 Every year, the Mathematics Department at MIT invites applications for teaching positions at the non-tenure-track instructor level.
 These positions are for 2 or 3 years.
 The salary is competitive.
 Instructors are qualified to apply for grants to seek additional summer funding.
 Candidates should apply to the regular instructor position via mathjobs.
 Additionally, candidates who have an interest in computational mathematics and wish to be considered in the Imaging and Computing group should contact Laurent Demanet via email.
-The message should contain "Instructor position" in the subject and should indicate any overlap of research interests with Prof. Demanet.
+The message should contain "Instructor position" in the subject and should indicate any overlap of research interests with those of the group.
 The deadline is that indicated on mathjobs (around December).

 Postdoctoral Researcher in Computational Mathematics

-The Imaging and Computing group in the Department of Mathematics at MIT invites applications for postdoctoral positions in computational mathematics, with focus on some subset of the following areas: computational wave propagation, optimization, inverse problems, applied harmonic analysis, sparsity (compressive sensing), fast algorithms, radar imaging, seismic imaging.
-This year, there is a particular focus on (i) sparse expansions in coherent frames and mathematical aspects of super-resolution, and (ii) geophysical imaging.
-Spontaneous applications in other areas are also welcome.
-Candidates are expected to have a good background in computational mathematics and should be very comfortable with one or more of the areas mentioned above.
-Programming experience in C, C++, Fortran, MPI, or CUDA/OpenCL is important for some of the projects.
+The Imaging and Computing group in the Department of Mathematics at MIT invites applications for postdoctoral positions in computational mathematics.
+The group's research directions include: computational wave propagation, optimization, inverse problems, applied harmonic analysis, sparse and low-rank recovery, fast algorithms, uncertainty quantification, seismic imaging.
 The balance of work between theoretical and computational will depend on the candidate's affinities.
 The position may be offered for 1, 2, or 3 years.
-It may involve some teaching within the Mathematics department as part of an lecturer/instructor position.
 The salary is competitive.
-There is flexibility in the starting date.
+There is some amount of flexibility in the start date.

 The application file should contain a CV, a list of publications, and a research statement.
 The research statement should, in no more than a few pages, summarize the candidate's past research accomplishments and vision for possible future research.
+The letters should be sent directly by the referees and should not be seen by the candidate.
 Follow either of the following two options to apply for the position:

-b) or alternatively, the application package should be emailed (not mailed) to Prof. Laurent Demanet.
+2. or alternatively, the application package should be emailed to Prof. Laurent Demanet.
 The candidate's message should contain "Postdoc position" in the subject.
 In addition, the candidate is responsible for at least three recommendation letters to be sent to the same email address.
-It is not enough to list references in your resume, they will not be contacted.
 The letters should be sent directly by the referees and should not be seen by the candidate.

 Graduate Students